omarsawy123/WiseSub/docs/BUSINESS_FLOWS.md

 DATA PRESERVATION ON DOWNGRADE:
 ┌─────────────────────────────────────────────────────────────────────────────┐
 │                                                                              │
-│  ✅ All email accounts preserved (but can't add new ones)                   │ │  ✅ All subscriptions preserved (but can't add new ones)                    │ │  ✅ All alerts preserved                                                     │
-│  ✅ All history preserved                                                    │
+│  ✅ All email accounts preserved (but can't add new beyond tier limit)      │ │  ✅ All subscriptions preserved (but can't add new beyond tier limit)       │ │  ✅ All alerts preserved                                                     │ │  ✅ All history preserved                                                    │
-│  ❌ Premium features disabled (PDF export, Cancellation Assistant)          │ │                                                                              │
+│  ❌ Higher-tier features disabled based on new tier:                        │ │     - Free: AI scanning, advanced alerts, insights, PDF export disabled     │ │     - Pro: Cancellation assistant, real-time scanning, benchmarks disabled  │ │                                                                              │
 └─────────────────────────────────────────────────────────────────────────────┘